Get some key tips on making audio adventures for Amazon Echo devices

 For more design constraints you should be aware of when diving into audio adventures, you can see Lee and Bogovich’s full talk at GDC 2017, or watch the full interview above.
 (Stick around for the improvised foley session!)

-And while your’e at it, be sure to subscribe to the Gamasutra Twitch channel for more developer interviews, editor roundtables, and gameplay commentary.
+And while you're at it, be sure to subscribe to the Gamasutra Twitch channel for more developer interviews, editor roundtables, and gameplay commentary.

 Gamasutra and GDC are sibling organizations under parent UBM Americas